darekf77/typescript-npm-project/documentation/introduction/index.md

 ### 6. Every package available everywhere - shared <b>node_modules</b> for similar projects

-Firedev has one big npm pacakges container (located in: ~/.firedev/firedev/projects/container-v4 - ) **There is no need for local node_modules** => many projects takes megabytes instead gigabytes
+Taon has one big npm pacakges container (located in: ~/.taon/taon/projects/container-v4 - ) **There is no need for local node_modules** => many projects takes megabytes instead gigabytes

 ### 8. Automation for releasing projects (standalone and organization) to github pages / npm repositories